bbredesen/go-vk/README.md

 # go-vk

 go-vk is a Go-langauge (and Go-style) binding around the Vulkan graphichs API.
 Rather than just slapping a Cgo wrapper around everything, Vulkan's functions, structures and other types have been translated to a Go-style API.
 For example, "native" Vulkan returns any resources you request in pointers your program passes into Vulkan.
+This allows
-This allows Vulkan to (almost) always return a VkResult success or error code from the C function call.
+Vulkan to (almost) always return a VkResult success or error code from the C function call.
 However, in Go, we have the luxury of multiple return values, so this:

+### See Also: Vkngwrapper
+go-vk takes a different approach from [vkngwrapper](https://github.com/vkngwrapper/), by automatically generating the binding from vk.xml, via [vk-gen](https://github.com/vk-gen), rather than hand-writing each function.
+By generating the vast majority of the code, go-vk is easy to update for each new version of the Vulkan spec.
+However, it is not as simple to optimize for performance or to modify the public-facing API to be more Go-like.

 ```C
 VkInstance myInstance;